 Medical case reports is self-financed and does not receive funding from any institution/government.
 Hence, the Journal operates solely through processing charges we receive from the authors and some academic/corporate sponsors.
 The handling fee is required to meet its maintenance.
 Being an Open Access Journal, Medical Case Reports does not collect subscription charges from readers that enjoy free online access to the articles.
 Authors are hence required to pay a fair handling fee for processing their articles.
 However, there are no submission charges.
 Authors are required to make payment only after their manuscript has been accepted for publication.
-In case of withdrawal the minimum standard article processing fee for Medical Case Reports is USD 1019.
+In case of withdrawal the minimum standard article processing fee for Medical Case Reports is Euro 1019.

 Organization of the Manuscript